CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 LLC_Bench/30       21.9 ms         21.6 ms           35
 ```

 A huge difference in performance!
 Even at our largest array that we iterate over (2^30 integers), we're still 2x faster than the power of two stride!
-Many of the misses we see in this case are capacity instead of conflict misses.
+Many of the misses we see in this case are capacity, rather than conflict misses.

 ## Concluding remarks